Our Lady of Sion School: The Ratisbonne Brothers

 Theodor was made a Knight of the Order of St. Sylvester in 1842 by Pope Gregory XVI.
 Much of his work was focused upon helping other Jews convert to Christianity.
 He saw his Jewish heritage as the basis for his faith as a Catholic.
 On 20 January 1842, during a pleasure trip to Rome in preparation for his marriage, Alphonse entered the Church of Sant'Andrea delle Fratte, in which he experienced a vision of the Virgin Mary, an event that led to his conversion to Catholicism:“As I walked about the church… there seemed to be one chapel where all the light was concentrated.
 Raising my eyes to the chapel, I saw standing on the altar, tall, vibrant, majestic, full of beauty and mercy, the Blessed Virgin Mary as she is represented on the Miraculous Medal of the Immaculate Conception.At this sight I fell on my knees on the spot where I had been standing; several times I tried to raise my eyes to the Blessed Virgin, but her radiance and my feeling of respect made me lower them; this did not prevent me, however, from being very aware of the apparition.
 I fixed my eyes on her hands, and in them I saw evidence of pardon and mercy.
 In the presence of the Blessed Virgin Mary, although she did not utter a word, I understood the horror of the state of my soul, the hideousness of sin, the beauty of the Catholic religion; in a word, I understood everything."

 Creation of the Congregation of Our Lady of Sion

 Upon his baptism, he added Marie to his name.
 Upon his arrival home, his fiancée rejected his newfound faith and Alphonse entered the Jesuits, being ordained in 1848.
 Theodor then established a school in 1843 for Jewish children in a Christian setting.
 Two Jewish sisters came to the school for spiritual advice and were converted, forming the nucleus of the congregation that was to come.

 In 1852, together the Ratisbonne brothers established the Congregation of the Fathers of Our Lady of Sion.
-In 1858, Alphonse opened an orphanage and vocational school down the thoroughfare of Via Dolorosa, in Jerusalem, Israel, establishing the Convent of the Sisters of Zion.
+In 1858, Alphonse opened an orphanage and vocational school down the thoroughfare of Via Dolorosa, in Jerusalem, Ottoman Empire, establishing the Convent of the Sisters of Zion.
 He purchased many surrounding Arab houses and incorporated the Church of Ecce Homo.